ICSRG/ICSRG/content/_index.md

       title: |
          Intelligent Computing and Systems Research Group (ICSRG)
       image:
-        filename: welcome.jpg
+        filename: about.jpg
       text: |
         <br>

-        The Intelligent Computing and Systems Research Group (ICSRG) has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2022.
+        The Intelligent Computing and Systems Research Group (ICSRG) has been a center of excellence for Artificial Intelligence research, teaching, and practice.

   - block: collection
     content: